Chrisyhjiang/visa-assessor/README.md

   - Confidence score for each criterion
   - Overall qualification rating (low, medium, high)
   - Explanation of the assessment
-- **Multilingual Support**: Capable of analyzing CVs in multiple languages thanks to Qwen2.5-0.5B's strong multilingual capabilities
+- **Multilingual Support**: Capable of analyzing CVs in multiple languages thanks to Qwen2.5-0.5B's and BGE's strong multilingual capabilities

 ## Key Enhancements